wbamberg/query-css-syntax/README.md

 The function returns an object with two properties:

 - `syntax`: a string containing the syntax for the property
-- `constituents`: an object with one member for each subtype that participates in the property's syntax definition.
-The key is the name of the subtype, and the value is the syntax for the subtype.
+- `constituents`: an array with one item for each subtype that participates in the property's syntax definition.
+Each item is an object with the following properties:

+  - `type`: a string representing the name of the type
+  - `syntax`: a string containing the syntax for the type.

+  Items in `constituents` are listed in the order they were encountered when parsing the syntax: this enables clients to present subtypes in a way that might make sense for readers.

 ## Dependencies